plurmiscuous/bits/README.md

 ## Support

 Currently bit-widths of 8, 16, 32, 64, and 128 are supported.
-The project is extensible to other word sizes that can be referenced in a `uintN_t` format, where `N` is the width.
+The project is extensible to other word sizes that can be referenced through `uintN_t` type definitions, where `N` is the width.

 ### Extending